Keparoo/tapntable-backend/README.md

 Usually a manager/owner accesses the system from an office computer (usually for viewing/printing reports, adding/editing menu items, adding/editing users etc) in addition to logging into the server/bartender terminals as needed.

-Thus, I'm working out some authenitcation questions:
+Thus, I'm working out some authentication questions:
 Logging in from an office computer or remotely a username/password makes sense.

 From the server/bartender terminals I'm trying to figure out the best plan.
 Here are a few possible solutions: